Short, Catchy Intro:

 - Hate carrots?
 Use snap peas, bell pepper, or zucchini.
 Mix it up depending on what you have.

+- Need more veggies?
+Double the broccoli and carrots and skip dessert.
+Kidding.
+But you get the point.
 Also if you want another bowl idea that leans spicy and fun try this different bowl for inspiration bang bang chicken bowl.

 FAQ (Frequently Asked Questions)